 NO HE DIDNT KILL ANYONE.

-But it got me to thinkin’, which we know is dangerous on many levels, that what if there is some bad karma associated with the candlesticks?
+But it got me thinking, which we all know is dangerous on many levels, that what if the candlesticks have some bad karma associated with them?

 And what if that bad karma is now in my home?

 Yes, I now realize those candlesticks will be sitting in a landfill for eternity bad karma’ing up the joint, but I recycle daily like I am paid to do it, so I was due.

 So after throwing away the candlesticks, I started to head down a karmic mind spiral like one really bad acid trip from the 60s.

 What if some or every one of the things I have ever bought at a thrift shop, Goodwill, or garage sale has bad karma associated with it?